Harry Fehr studied philosophy at the University of Nottingham and was a member of the Royal Opera’s Young Artists Programme.

 Harry works frequently with students and has directed conservatoire productions of La finta giardiniera (Royal College of Music), Die lustigen Weiber von Windsor (GSMD), The Cunning Little Vixen and Le nozze di Figaro (RWCMD) and Rinaldo (Trinity Laban), as well as several programmes of scenes (GSMD, RCS and the Opera Academy, Copenhagen).
 He has been revival, associate or assistant director on over twenty productions for the Royal Opera, most recently reviving its production of La traviata in Guangzhou, China.

-Plans include L'elisir d'amore for Den Jyske Opera, L'incoronazione di Poppea for Trinity Laban, and a new commission for Blackheath Halls Community Opera.
+Plans include L'elisir d'amore for Den Jyske Opera and L'incoronazione di Poppea for Trinity Laban.